andrewwyld/CSRewardMaticBV/progress.md

   * Assumption - yes
 * Is it ok if I include localisation in the final solution even if the bonus task states that no coding is required?
   * Assumption - yes

-- [x] Add tests for what happens with unordered reward input

-- [x] The current UserRewardUnitTests should actually be testing the repository class.

-- [x] The Repository should also make accessible all available rewards, not just the service methods based on score.

 * What happens when we have two rewards with the same `ScoreDifferential`?
 	* Assumption - according to the specification,
 ```